locana/locana.github.io/scrap_faq.md

 We're waiting your feedback on Twitter ([@scrap_support](https://twitter.com/scrap_support)).
 Give us feedback and ask us anything!

-And if you are a developer, share us on [the repository](https://github.com/locana/wppmm) directry.
+And if you are a developer, share us on [the repository](https://github.com/locana/wppmm) directly.

 ---
 [Back to Index](/)